destel/rill/README.md

 - **Generic**: all operations are type-safe and can be used with any data type

+## Motivation
+Rill is not an iterator library or a functional programming library, though it may look like one.
+It's a concurrency library built specifically for Go channels.

+There is a consensus in the Go community that functional programming style operations like Map, Filter, ForEach and others are not idiomatic in Go, and that basic for-loops are better, faster, and more concise.
+This is true for slices, but for channels, the complexity can quickly escalate beyond a basic for-loop as requirements are added:

+- A basic for-range loop is sufficient to iterate over a channel
+- Adding concurrency requires goroutines and a WaitGroup
+- Adding error handling means replacing WaitGroup with ErrGroup
+- Controlling concurrency level is often done with a semaphore
+- If the above approach becomes a bottleneck, worker pools must be introduced and managed manually
+- For a multi-stage pipeline, everything must be manually managed at each stage, causing complexity to grow non-linearly
+- Requirements like ordered fan-in introduce yet another level of orchestration and synchronization complexity

+The list can be continued.
+And while tools like channels, ErrGroups or semaphores are powerful on their own, combining them into a complex logic, can lead to code with lots of boilerplate that's difficult to write, read, and maintain.

+Rill was born out of the desire to encapsulate all this complexity in a library with a simple, composable, and expressive API.
+The introduction of generics in Go 1.18 opened the door to creating functional-style operations on channels, providing a natural way to achieve this goal.

 ## Installation
 ```bash
 go get github.com/destel/rill